 Ulmer manages a mini-military climax that satisfied audiences well enough, although what they really took away was the unforgettable first appearance of the alien in the window of his spaceship.
 Beautifully built up with a moody tracking shot and Margaret Field’s fine performance, that must have been a shocker.
 It was still a shocker on TV for us kids in the ’60s, and isn’t half-bad now.
 Correspondent Wayne Schmidt confessed his personal childhood experience: “I was at the tender age of about seven when I first saw this on Strange Tales of Science Fiction, a weekly program on KHJ Channel 9 in Los Angeles.
 The window shot first appearance of the alien scared the keeerap out of me!
 I turned it off and hid in a hallway of our house, where I could keep my eyes on both doors.
 If Mr. Creepy Spaceman guy made an entrance at one end, I could escape out the other!”

-The movie smartly plays its politics both ways, avoiding a topical Cold War angle: to please both Hawks and Peace Doves, Mr. X is both a victim and aggressor.
-Dr. Mears is suspected as a villain, but his prior offense appears to be greed or dishonesty, not political treachery.
+The movie smartly plays its politics both ways, avoiding a topical Cold War angle: to please both Warhawks and Peace Doves, Mr. X is both a victim and aggressor.
+Dr. Mears is suspected as a villain, but his prior offense appears to be Plain old greed, not political treachery.
 Is it supposed to be an accident that, in all the world, the alien has landed his ship less than a mile from where Prof. Elliot is studying his planet?
 Wouldn’t our scientist heroes realize that it had to be intentional, that the visitor is some kind of emissary from Planet X?
 Or maybe the alien is a scientist too, and wants to know how Elliot and Mears can possibly think that this particular locale is a good place to do astronomical research.
 They can’t see through the fog, but they’re going to get a clear look at the stars?

 I suppose that Ulmer chose a spaceship that’s described as a ‘diving bell’ because he couldn’t afford to construct an elaborate flying saucer.
 If we regard the ship as a landing craft like our own LEM, then a small capsule makes perfect sense.
 Yes, it looks like a large, shiny Christmas tree ornament, but it’s not so outlandish as to elicit chuckles, as an attempt at a flying saucer might have been.